-Perched on the north west coast of the Orkney mainland, Aikerness boasts some of the most beautiful views you'll find in this part of the world.
+Perched on the north west coast of the Orkney mainland, the beach at Evie boasts some of the most beautiful views you'll find in this part of the world.

-The beach is technically known as the Sands of Evie, and the golden sand overlooks the uninhabited island of Eynhallow and Rousay beyond.
+The golden sand here overlooks the uninhabited island of Eynhallow and Rousay beyond.
 It can be a wild place when the wind is blowing, but during calmer weather you can paddle in the shallow water and watch seals in the sea just offshore.

 It's a great place to spot ducks and other birdlife too.
 And, as with many parts of Orkney, there is a fascinating historical attraction nearby too.
 At the east end of the bay you'll find the Broch of Gurness, the incredible remains of an Iron Age settlement.